RichardA1/NaviPal-AI-Assistant/README.md

 We’ll be holding 40% of the total supply, selling 20% to fund development, and saving some for the future.
 NaviCoin is a fun, meme-driven token with no utility, but it’s a way for you to show your support and become part of this journey!

-NaviCoin Binance Link: [Insert Binance link here] NaviCoin Binance Contract address:
+▶️NaviCoin Binance Link: [Insert Binance link here] ▶️NaviCoin Binance Contract address:

-Solana Link: [Insert Solana Link here]
+▶️Solana Link: [Insert Solana Link here]
-NaviCoin Contract address:
+▶️NaviCoin Contract address:

 ## 🐏 Follow Us On Socials

 Make sure to join our community. we are recruiting robot builders, open source contributors, software developers and designers. or if you just wanna hang out, thats fine too!

-Follow Richard on X:
+▶️ Follow Richard on X:
-Join us on Telegram:
+▶️ Join us on Telegram:

 ## 🧠 About Richard Albritton